novakov-alexey/novakov-alexey.github.io/content/linear-regression/index.md

 # Data Preparation

-Our goal is to show that perceptron model can learn the parameters, so that we can generate fake data:
+Our goal is to show that perceptron model can learn the parameters, so that we can generate fake data using uniformly distribured random generator:

 ```scala
 import scala.util.Random